hamidlaga/SphericalParameterization/readme.md

 - The kdtree library, developed by Andrea Tagliasacchi; see https://www.mathworks.com/matlabcentral/profile/authors/1058872

-- Progressive mesh structure, which are part of OpenMesh (https://www.graphics.rwth-aachen.de/software/openmesh/).
+- Progressive mesh structure, which is part of OpenMesh (https://www.graphics.rwth-aachen.de/software/openmesh/).
 Please refer to www.openmesh.org and https://www.graphics.rwth-aachen.de/software/openmesh/license/ for the license and copyright.

 ## Contributors and Contact
 Hamid Laga, Sebastian Kurtek, Eric Klassen, Anuj Srivastava.

 For any questions, you can contact hamid.laga@gmail.com.

-Note that the code is provided as it is and we may not be able to provide support on how to use it and fixing potential bugs.
-For any questions, you can contact `hamid.laga@gmail.com`.
+Note that the code was developed for research purposes and is provided as it is.
+Thus, we may not be able to provide support on how to use it and fix potential bugs.